 —Take control of the bride’s cell phone on the wedding morning.
 Of course, you’ll want to consult with the bride about this before you attempt to commandeer her phone, but setting up a sort of electronic forcefield around the bride while she’s getting ready means that only the truly important calls will get through, and nothing unnecessary will ruffle her bridal bliss.

 —Hold the groom’s wedding ring and the bride’s bouquet during the ceremony

 —Help the bride change into her going-away clothes and take care of the bride’s wedding dress and accessories after the reception

-What do you think, ladies?
-Anything you’d add to this list?
-Something you’d remove?
+What do you think?
+Anything you’d add to the list?
 Let me know!

 All images in the header c/o Millie Holloman